DavidPyke/HappyHour/input/pagecontent/index.md

 Happiness is the best medicine, so HappyHour is the best treatment!

+HappyHour has the full flow, using Medication resources and the Invoice/ChargeItem resources showing just how FHIR can be used for proper management of a drinking establishment.
+By using these resources, we show that not only in FHIR interoperability needed for Healthcare, it's also excellent for social, community supports.

+When dealing with the bar/pub workflows, we realized that working with Substances to create Medications was core to the supportive role of the Practioner... er...
+Bartender.

 Here is a basic treatement flow:
 <figure>
 {% include drinking.svg %}
 <figcaption>Out drinking</figcaption>
 </figure>

+This workflow shows the role that a Bartender has within the Care domain.
+This role cannot be stressed enough in our modern day society.

+Alternate flows may use Beer or Wine as standalone Medications without the need for backing Substances, but that is out of scope for this IG.